melmzv/arg_trr266/README.md

 This code base, adapted from TRR 266 Template for Reproducible Empirical Accounting Research, should give you an overview on how the template is supposed to be used for my specific project and how to structure a reproducible empirical project.

 The default branch, `only_python`, is a stripped down version of the template that only contains Python workflow.
-The `main` branch contains both the R and Python workflows and is a work in progress.
+Clone this branch only, as we are focused only on Python workflow.

 ### Project Overview - Adapting the Template to My Project